 Am I required to have references?

-Yes, as part of the application process, we require at least one academic reference, however, professional references that are linked directly to your writing or research interests will also be considered.
+Yes, as part of the application process, we require two references.
+At least one of these must normally be an academic reference, however, professional references that are linked directly to your writing or research interests will also be considered.
 We do not accept personal and/or character references.